If you are looking for an article about importing images into a Catalog, please click here.

 - From the Destination fly-out menu, select the Capture Folder.
 This option is the standard folder to import files when using Sessions.
 It maintains the standard Sessions structure of Capture, Selects, Output, and Trash subfolders.

-- In the optional Sub Folder field, add a subfolder or a series of hierarchical subfolders.
-Select this only if you want to organize the imported images into subfolders within the parent Capture Folder.
+- In the optional Subfolder field, add a subfolder or a series of hierarchical subfolders.
+Select this only if you want to organise the imported images into subfolders within the parent Capture Folder.

 - From the Sample Path field, verify that the path is pointing to the chosen folder for import.

 - In the Space Left field, verify that the capacity left on the volume or drive is enough to store the new images.